threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ### Diet

-10 days before and 10 days after you will take food with some restrictions (a list will follow).
+10 days before and 10 days after you will take food with some restrictions (a detailed list will be provided).
 During the 4 days at the location only water will be consumed and sometimes a herbal tea.
 On the last day we will consume soup together.